brianpurkiss/git-process-documentation/README.md

 	* Comments should not be done in a way it ends up on the end site.
 	* Example: In SASS and JS, use `//` so it gets compiled out.
 	* Example: In HTML/PHP, use PHP comments so it gets compiled out.

+# Working with WordPress

+When working on WordPress themes and plugins, use the [Github Updater plugin](https://github.com/afragen/github-updater/).
+Incrementing the theme version number in style.css allows for easy site updates with no downtime.